GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

   the application with a properly configured service account.
 See RBAC section in Part 2 on how to set up such a service account.

-## Part 1b (recommended): Creating a wrapper chart
+## Part 1b: Optional: Creating a wrapper chart

-It is recommended to create a new top level chart for your application version the works with Marketplace.
-This helps avoid or minimize modifications to the upstream chart.
+One way to import your upstream chart as-is is to create a wrapper charter.
 This top level chart has a single dependency which is the main chart.

+**NOTE**: The main caveat here is that existing upstream instructions for changing the values cannot be used as-is.
+All values have to be prefixed with the upstream chart name.
+See below for more details.

 In this example, we create a new `wordpress-mp` chart that uses the main `wordpress` chart.
 Create the following directory structure: